AineNicD/pands-project/README.md

 ## Introduction
 This repository contains my research of the well known [Fisher’s Iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) with written documentation and code in Python for my project.
-I downloaded the [irish data set](IrisDataSet.csv) from [github](https://raw.githubusercontent.com/uiuc-cse/data-fa14/gh-pages/data/iris.csv).
+I downloaded the [iris data set](IrisDataSet.csv) from [github](https://raw.githubusercontent.com/uiuc-cse/data-fa14/gh-pages/data/iris.csv).

 ## Problem statement
 "This project concerns the well-known Fisher’s Iris data set.
 You must research the data set and write documentation and code (in Python) to investigate it.
 An online search for information on the data set will convince you that many people have investigated it previously.
 You are expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.
 You might do that for this project as follows: